Loading...

 Is debt management the same as debt restructuring?

 No. Debt management (in the business context) is about optimising your receivables process to minimise bad debts.
-Debt restructuring is about renegotiating your own obligations — what you owe, not what's owed to you.
-If you're looking for help with debts your company owes, that's a financial advisory or banking relationship, not a collection service.
+Debt restructuring is about renegotiating your own obligations.
+If you’re looking for help with debts your company owes, that’s a financial advisory or banking relationship, not a collection service.

 How much can good debt management reduce bad debts?

-Companies with formal credit assessment, clear contract terms, and disciplined follow-up processes typically experience bad debt ratios of 1-3% of revenue.
-Companies without these systems: 5-10%+.
-For a business with AED 50 million in annual revenue, that's the difference between AED 500,000 and AED 5 million in annual losses.
-The ROI on debt management is extraordinary.
+Companies with formal systems typically experience bad debt ratios of 1-3% of revenue.
+Companies without: 5-10%+.
+For a business with AED 50 million in annual revenue, that’s the difference between AED 500,000 and AED 5 million in annual losses.

 Should I manage debt internally or outsource it?

 Both.
-Internal management handles the first 60-90 days — relationship preservation, payment reminders, early escalation.
-External collection handles everything beyond that point — the cases your internal team can't resolve.
-This division is efficient because your internal team maintains customer relationships while the external service provides the pressure and legal infrastructure that internal teams can't.
+Internal management handles the first 60-90 days.
+External collection handles everything beyond that point — the cases your internal team can’t resolve.

 Subscribe to our Newsletter